payload-interop/payload-interop/README.md

 All of the reference implementations provided functionality to get the domain results or domain data for presentation.
-It was noted that these results included not only domain objects, but also th input as received by the domain, error or validation messages, exception objects, and so on.
+It was noted that these results included not only domain objects, but also the input as received by the domain, error or validation messages, exception objects, and so on.

-As such, this project expands the semantics of the _Domain Payload Object_ definition to include include any data produced by the domain layer that might be needed for presentation by the user interface.
+As such, this project expands the semantics of the _Domain Payload Object_ definition to include any data produced by the domain layer that might be needed for presentation by the user interface.

 This commonality is reflected in the `DomainPayload::getResult() : array`